 At least half of people who have one episode of active infection will have a recurrence within 10 years of the first.
 Recurrences occur more often in some people than others.

-If recurrences are frequent or severe, then your eye specialist may advise that you take antiviral tablets each day to prevent episodes of active infection.
+If recurrences are frequent or severe, your eye specialist (ophthalmologist) may advise that you take antiviral tablets each day to prevent episodes of active infection.
 Studies have shown that, on average, the number of recurrences is roughly halved in people who take regular antiviral tablets.

 Some people say that episodes of active herpes infection may be triggered by strong sunlight.
 So, wearing sunglasses may also help to prevent recurrences.
 It is also possible that active infection may be triggered if you are run down or unwell for another reason.
 However, the evidence for this is limited.
 Some women find that they get recurrences around the time of their period but again there is limited evidence to support this.

 If a recurrence does occur, each episode is treated as described above.